 Bid to strip Confederate link from Arkansas flag fails again

 LITTLE ROCK, Ark.
-(AP) — An Arkansas House panel has again rejected a proposal to change the meaning of a star on the state’s flag that currently represents the Confederacy, despite an endorsement from the Republican governor.
+(AP) — An Arkansas House panel on Wednesday rejected for a second time a proposal to change the meaning of a star on the state’s flag that represents the Confederacy, despite an endorsement from the Republican governor.

-The measure would not have changed the design of the flag, but would have removed language that a blue star above Arkansas’ name on the flag represents the Confederate States of America.
-It would instead make that star represent the United States of America and a blue star currently representing the U.S. would represent Native American nations.
+The proposal was not to change the design of Arkansas’ flag, but to remove language that describes a blue star above Arkansas’ name on the flag as representing the Confederate States of America.
+Instead, that star would represent the United States of America and a blue star currently representing the U.S. would represent Native American nations.